On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

 \subsection{Trimmings, faces, and collars}

 Let $M$ be a compact $G$-manifold with corners.
 A smooth ($G$-invariant) vector field on an open subset of $M$ containing $\partial M$ is \ourdefn{inward pointing} if for each point $x \in \partial M$, in one (therefore in all) charts the vector at $x$ points to the interior of $[0,\infty)^k \times \R^{n-k}$.
-Without loss of generality we may as well assume the vector field is defined on all of $M$.
+Equivalently, thinking of $x$ as a point in $[0,\infty)^k \times \R^{n-k}$, whenever one of the coordinates of $x$ is zero, the corresponding coordinate of $\xi(x)$ is positive.
+By \autoref{smooth_extension_vectors}, without loss of generality the vector field is defined on all of $M$.
 (It can be zero far away from $\partial M$.)

-An embedded manifold with boundary $M' \subseteq M$ is a \ourdefn{trimming} if there is a ($G$-invariant) inward-pointing vector field on $M$ that is nonvanishing on $M - \textup{int}\ M'$, transverse to $\partial M'$, and such that the integral curves give a homeomorphism $\partial M' \cong \partial M$.
+An embedded manifold with boundary $M' \subseteq M$ is a \ourdefn{trimming} if there is a $G$-invariant inward-pointing vector field on $M$ that is nonvanishing on $M \setminus \textup{int}\ M'$, transverse to $\partial M'$, and such that the integral curves give a homeomorphism $\partial M' \cong \partial M$.
 In particular, this implies that $M' \to M$ is continuously homotopic to a homeomorphism.